Kiichiro Toyoda

-Kiichiro Toyoda (Toyoda Kiichirō) was a Japanese businessman and the son of Toyoda Loom Works founder Sakichi Toyoda.
-His decision to change Toyoda's focus from automatic loom manufacture into automobile manufacturing created what would become Toyota Motor Corporation.
+Kiichiro Toyoda (Toyoda Kiichirō) was a Japanese engineer and businessman, and the son of Toyoda Loom Works founder Sakichi Toyoda.
+His decision to change Toyoda's focus from automatic loom manufacture into automobile manufacturing created what later became Toyota.

 Toyoda Loom Works and Toyota Motor Corporation

-Kiichiro Toyoda persuaded his father, who was responsible as head of the family business, to invest in the expansion of Toyoda Loom Works into a concept automobiles division; of which was considered a risk to the family business at the time.
-Shortly before Sakichi Toyoda died, he encouraged his son to follow his dream and pursue automobile manufacturing — Kiichiro would solidify the mechanical prowess the family had experienced inventing steam, oil, and electric looms, and would develop and institute what eventually became the global powerhouse of modern fame today, Toyota Motor Corporation.
-He would also institute the spelling of the automobile company away from the family name to famously garner good luck.
+Kiichiro Toyoda persuaded his father, who was responsible as head of the family business, to invest in the expansion of Toyoda Loom Works into a concept automobiles division, which was considered a risk to the family business at the time.
+Shortly before Sakichi Toyoda died, he encouraged his son to follow his dream and pursue automobile manufacturing — Kiichiro solidified the mechanical prowess the family had experienced inventing steam, oil, and electric looms, and developed and instituted what eventually became the global powerhouse of modern fame today, Toyota.
+He also instituted the spelling of the automobile company away from the family name to famously garner good luck.

-Toyoda would never know the success that would come to him as he resigned from the company he developed in 1950 in reaction to flagging sales and profitability.
-He died two years later; his contemporaries would call him "Japan's Thomas Edison".
-In 1957, his cousin and confidant Eiji Toyoda, would follow him as head of Toyota Motor Corporation, and build the late Toyoda's successful expansion into a world-class conglomeration of engineering and the launch of Japan's most prominent luxury brand, Lexus.
+In response to the company's flagging sales and profitability, Toyoda resigned from his position of leadership in 1950.
+He died two years later, without witnessing the company's eventual successes.
+His contemporaries later dubbed him "Japan's Thomas Edison".
+In 1957, his cousin and confidant Eiji Toyoda, followed him as head of Toyota Motor Corporation and built the late Toyoda's successful expansion into a world-class conglomeration of engineering.
+He also launched Lexus.